Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is key.

 Air conditioners are usually installed on concrete pads.
-Over time, the pad could crack, shift or sink.
+Over time, the pad can crack, shift or sink.
 This can result in malfunctions and even premature replacement.
-Let’s discuss some of the problems that can happen and how to fix an air conditioner that isn’t level.
+Let’s review some of the problems that can happen and how to fix an air conditioner that isn’t level.

-Your air conditioner’s compressor is an important component.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
-Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.
+Your air conditioner’s compressor is a critical part.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
+Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

 - Compressor damage due to grinding parts.